Corporate and Foundation Partners

 Rider University has benefitted significantly from contributions awarded by the Martinson Family Foundation.
 In particular, generous support from the Foundation has provided resources for in-service education of teachers from 14 surrounding school districts for Rider’s Connect-ED.
 Connect-ED seeks to promote the sharing and cultivation of new and innovative STEM instructional methods.

-In 2013 the Martinson Family Foundation generously supported Rider’s new Online STEM Core Curriculum Certificate and Professional Development Initiative.
+Recently the Martinson Family Foundation generously provided multi-year support for Rider’s new Online STEM Core Curriculum Certificate and Professional Development Initiative.
 Read more.

 For further information on Connect-ED, visit www.rider.edu/connect-ed.